TaikiSan21/PAMmisc/README.md

 * decimateWavFiles - Decimate .wav files to a new sample rate and write them to a new folder.
 Works on either a single .wav file or an entire folder.

+* squishList - A utility for compressing a list that has elements with the same name.
+See examples.

+* peakTrough - Find multiple peaks and the troughs / valleys between those peaks in the spectrum of a click.
+Also has a plotting feature so that you can easily see the values being chosen as peaks / troughs in the spectrum and adjust the search parameters.
+See help file for algorithm details.